 Chapter 13 Bankruptcy

-Chapter 13 Bankruptcy Attorney
+Chapter 13 Bankruptcy Lawyer

 What is Chapter 13 Bankruptcy?

-- Stop interest from accruing on your tax debt
+- Stop interest from accruing on your tax debt.

-- Makeup missed car or mortgage payments
+- Make missed car or mortgage payments.

-- Pay tax debts
+- Pay tax debts.

-- Prevent a house foreclosure
+- Prevent foreclosure proceedings on your house.

 In Nevada, there are certain types of property that you can protect from creditors when you file bankruptcy, meaning you can keep the exempted property.
 Exemptions in Nevada include: